 You catch my drift- sustainable fashion labels are not really well known yet.
 And also not really sought after, since they’re often labelled as “expensive”, “boring”, or “hippy”.

-But the truth is, there are many such brands and designers who produce absolutely amazing items.
+But the truth is, there are many ethical fashion brands and designers who produce absolutely amazing items.
 And for less than you might think!

 One of my recent favorites is Everlane, where I bought THE best jeans so far in my wardrobe (full review to follow).
 They have a full selection of tops, dresses, footwear and accessories.
 All with a classic cut, and resilient fabrics, from ethical factories.